NALTP/Rules/README.md

           - (aa) Intentionally poor call-ups will be determined case by case and will require a unanimous vote from the CRC.
         - (3) Players may not deny a call-up during the first add/drop period.
       - (iii) Second add/drop period:
-        - (1) The second add/drop period will be comleted in two phases
+        - (1) The second add/drop period will be completed in two phases
 	  - (aa) Phase 1
 	    - (I) Minors captains with a rostered player posessing DEP status may claim a player from the pool of eligible Majors drops and replace a player on their roster with DEP status with the Majors drop.
 	    - (II) If a player is claimed by more than one team, the team lower in the official standings, is given priority.